La vérité sur les savons blancs: mythe ou réalité marketing? - La Sultana | Soins naturels québecois

 What consumers are looking for

-As sustainability has evolved from a niche selling point to a necessity, major industry leaders have looked for ways to make their formulas more natural.
-Rituals has committed to making all of its products at least 90% natural by 2023, L’Oréal has committed to being nearly 100% natural by 2030, and P&G (Procter & Gamble) is working to provide more products with naturally derived ingredients.
+As sustainability has moved from a niche selling point to a necessity, major industry leaders have looked for ways to make their formulas more natural.
+Rituals has committed to making all its products at least 90% natural by 2023, L'Oréal is committed to being almost 100% natural by 2030, and P&G (Procter & Gamble) is working to provide more products with naturally sourced ingredients.

-At the same time, product developers, formulators, and marketing teams in the industry insist on sticking to the age-old standard of white or clear formulations.
+At the same time, product developers, formulators, and marketing teams in the industry insist on sticking to the age-old standard of white or transparent formulations.
 What a contradiction!
-Natural ingredients are often bleached to achieve that color.
-So why do they continue to manufacture natural products this way?
-Nature is rarely white or clear.
+Natural ingredients are often bleached to achieve this color.
+So why do they continue to make natural products in this way?
+Nature is rarely white or transparent.
 Bleaching is therefore a common but completely unnecessary practice.
 The white soaps often found on store shelves have often been bleached or contain additives to give them that color.
-This process does not provide any benefit to the skin and can even introduce potentially irritating chemicals.
-In contrast, handmade and natural soaps, like ours, are made without these additives, preserving the benefits of the natural ingredients.
-Here are some of the methods used to whiten cosmetics:
+This process provides no benefit to the skin and can even introduce potentially irritating chemicals.
+In contrast, artisanal and natural soaps, like ours, are made without these additives, thus preserving the benefits of natural ingredients.
+Here are some methods used to whiten cosmetics:

-• Use of white colorants: dyes, white or mineral pigments.
-Some cosmetic products may contain white pigments or colorants to improve the appearance of the product, making it brighter or whiter.
+• Use of white colorants: colorants, white pigments, or minerals.
+Some cosmetic products may contain white pigments or colorants to improve the product's appearance, making it brighter or whiter.

 • Chemical treatments: peroxides and optical brightening agents; used in some products to give a whiter or brighter appearance by reflecting UV light as visible light.
-These agents are most common in detergents but can sometimes be found in cosmetics.
+These agents are more common in detergents but can sometimes be present in cosmetics.

-It is important to note that all of these procedures are not without risks and can have side effects, especially if used excessively or inappropriately.
-It is therefore recommended to fully understand the ingredients of a product before using it and, if necessary, consult a healthcare professional.
+It is important to note that not all of these processes are without risks and can have side effects, especially if used excessively or inappropriately.
+It is therefore recommended to fully understand a product's ingredients before using it and, if necessary, to consult a healthcare professional.

 Ultimately, the color of a soap does not determine its quality, but on the other hand, I must admit that our white soaps are among our best sellers.
 We sometimes add white oxide to some of our soaps, which gives them a whiter appearance.

 Our popular Whitney soap is a good example.
-The white part contains white oxide while the purple part is simply composed of purple Brazilian clay.
-Other than for its aesthetic aspect, the addition of white oxide does not provide any additional benefit.
+The white part contains white oxide while the purple part is simply made of purple Brazilian clay.
+Aside from its aesthetic appeal, adding white oxide provides no additional benefits.

-At La Sultana Savonnerie, we pride ourselves on creating naturally colored soaps that are rich in benefits.
+At La Sultana Savonnerie, we are proud to create naturally colored soaps that are rich in benefits.

-To make more informed choices, it is important to learn about the ingredients and manufacturing processes of soaps.
-Opting for natural and artisanal soaps like ours not only guarantees better quality, but also an enriching sensory experience and, above all, not dangerous for health.
+To make more informed choices, it's important to learn about the ingredients and manufacturing processes of soaps.
+Opting for natural and artisanal soaps like ours guarantees not only better quality but also a rich sensory experience and, most importantly, products that are not harmful to your health.

 Kristel Audet

-Founder and creator of natural care products prepared with passion 💖
+Founder and creator of natural skincare products concocted with passion 💖